santu-03/my-guide-frontend/README.md

-# 🧭 Tour Guide Frontend
+# 🧭 My Guide Frontend

 A sleek, performant SPA for discovering tours, booking trips, and managing profiles — built with **React**, **Vite**, and **Tailwind CSS**.
 Optimized for fast loads, modern DX, and smooth integration with the backend API.